ParallelTask/dinoloop/wiki/dino_properties.md

 ```
 #### Middlewares can be singleton
 You can have singleton middlewares, totally depends on your requirements.
+### raiseModelError()
+Reserved for future use.
 ### registerApplicationError<T>(T)
 Register controller that extends [ErrorController](https://github.com/ParallelTask/dinoloop/blob/wiki-folder/wiki/controllers.md#errorcontroller).
 ```
 dino.registerApplicationError<ApplicationErrorController>(ApplicationErrorController);
 ```
+* Dinoloop allows only one error controller to register.

 If you register multiple error controllers, the last controller gets registered with dino.
+All other error controllers are discarded.
 ### registerController<T>(T)
 Register controller that extends [ApiController](https://github.com/ParallelTask/dinoloop/blob/wiki-folder/wiki/controllers.md#apicontroller).
 ```